capy-language/capy/README.md

 The modules directory can be changed via the `--mod-dir` flag, and if it lacks a "core" subfolder one will automatically be downloaded from this repository.

-The [`examples`](./examples/) folder contains a lot more, and I highly recommend you read to get a better idea of what the language looks like in practice.
+The [`examples`](./examples/) folder contains a lot more, and you can read some of them to get a better idea of what the language looks like in practice.

 ## Limitations